SubZtep/gif-animation-preview/readme.txt

 == Description ==

 Replace GIF animations to a single preview image.
-Click on the image to start animate, click on again for stop it.
+Click on the image to start animate, click on again for stop it

 In this early stage of the plugin there is no additional settings.
-Good for prevent downloading unwanted large files.
+Good for prevent downloading unwanted large files

 What this plugin does is: